MadEste/WUX-Convert/spec_template.md

 <!-- Use this section to provide a brief description of the feature.
-For an example, see the introduction to the PasswordBox control (http://docs.microsoft.com/windows/uwp/design/controls-and-patterns/password-box). -->
+For an example, see the introduction to the PasswordBox control (http://docs.microsoft.com/windows/uwp/design/controls-and-patterns/password-box). --> Custom Roslyn Analyizer and CodeFix to convert existing UWP and WinUI2 C# projects to WinUI3.

+In General, several types in the Windows.UI.Xaml namespace are now located in the Microsoft.UI.Xaml

+Generate Diagnostics for old Windows Namespace Usings to the new Microsoft namespace

 # Examples